 When it comes to registering your holiday let, any tourism business must be registered with Fáilte Ireland under the Tourist Traffic Acts 1936-2016 and comply with a set of criteria in order to qualify as a self-catering holiday cottage.

 If you are a non-resident, finding a mortgage broker to finance your Irish property can sometimes be tricky.
 When obtaining a holiday let mortgage in Ireland, you’ll need to find a reputable Irish lender with a strong UK presence.
-Here at Hogans Irish Cottages, we make this process hassle-free with our expert property advisors who will be able to assess the best mortgage deals to secure your holiday let.

 It’s important to be aware of the loan-to-income restrictions when buying a holiday home in Ireland.
 Since 2015, the Central Bank has placed measures to protect the Irish economy and ensure sensible lending.
 Under these rules, owners are only permitted to borrow 3.5 times their gross annual income.
 This loan-to-income rule applies to both joint and single-person mortgages.

 These measures are reviewed on an annual basis, however, lenders do have some flexibility to make exceptions to the rule.
 In a 12-month period, exceptions are granted for:

 Ireland also has measures to protect loan-to-value (LTV) limits which apply to mortgage deposits.
 It is mandatory to meet the minimum deposit requirement before you can apply for a holiday let mortgage in Ireland, which is:

 When letting out a holiday home in Ireland, you must comply with UK standard regulations to ensure your guests are safe during their stay.
 This includes: